 Richmond Council said the borough doesn’t own any buildings fitted with ACM but is collaborating with private landlords to remediate flammable cladding.

-“The Council knows of one commercial property in the borough with a small amount of ACM cladding and the Council is in conversation with the owner concerning the management of the building.”
+They said: “The council knows of one commercial property in the borough with a small amount of ACM cladding and the council is in conversation with the owner concerning the management of the building.”

 Due to raised fears about arson in the event that a building was identified as ACM-fitted, the housing department did not offer a list of vulnerable buildings but rather publishes figures tallied by local authority.

 Richmond and Merton’s slow progress is matched by London boroughs Harrow, Newham and Bromley.